 Will you join the fight?

 To become Certified Weed Warrior volunteers (age 16 and older), you must complete a 2-part online course, participate in a 2-hour field training session with a forest ecologist, and participate in a supervised workday with park staff.
-Supervised workdays are held the first Saturday of the month for two hours.
-Start time and location vary.
 Certified Weed Warriors will then be authorized to work anywhere on Montgomery Parks, M-NCPPC property on their own schedules and at their own pace.
+To register for an upcoming Weed Warrior Training, please sign up here.

 Remember to log your volunteer hours and update your contact information.